-In this blog post, We’ll have talk enabling conditional encryption on Office365 Email flowing inside, and going outside your organization.
+In this blog post, we will talk about enabling conditional encryption on Office365 Email flowing inside and going outside your organization.

 - User sends email

 - Exchange Online (Office365) filters the e-mails and look for admin defined rules to decide whether this rule needs to be enabled or not.

 - If rule matches with email, Office365 encrypts the message and send out for delivery

 - Recipient receives the message with an HTML attachment, message body including that this message is encrypted.

 - Recipient will need open the attachment in a browser, which opens up the message viewing portal.

 - Now, they’ll need to verify their authenticity by signing in using Microsoft account(created with the same email), or using a One-time passcode.
 If the user does not have a Microsoft account, they can create one during this time.
 In case of one-time passcode method, the recipient would receive another email with OTP which can be entered to view the message.